-Like any senior marketing role, a good social media manager needs a wide range of skills to allow them to create engaging content that converts as many of their followers as possible into loyal customers.
+Like any senior marketing role, becoming a good Social Media Manager needs a wide range of skills to create engaging social content that converts as many followers as possible into loyal customers.

-If you're an aspiring social media manager but you're not sure where to start, this blog will help you to identify the essential skills you should hone for a successful career in social media management.
+If you're an aspiring Social Media Manager but aren’t sure where to start, this post will help you to identify the essential skills you should hone for a successful career in social media management.

-Typically, a social media manager is the person within an organization who is trusted with monitoring, executing, filtering and measuring the social media presence of a product, brand, corporation or even individual.
-Social media managers are often called the “voice of the company.”
-The social media manager role may also be referred to as “community manager” (though this title has become slightly outdated).
-Before the internet, the most similar role was “public relations representative.”
+Typically, a Social Media Manager is the person in an organization who is trusted with monitoring, executing, filtering, and measuring the social media presence of a product, brand, corporation or even individual.

-Social media managers create and maintain brand promotions, company information and marketing campaigns for their company across several different social media networks.
-They also monitor social media analytics using free or paid tools and respond to questions and comments according to the company’s voice and guidelines.
-Social media managers work daily to produce new content for their companies, constantly innovating to push new ideas and formats and measuring how well those ideas perform.
+They also know the best social media metrics to focus on and use free or paid tools and respond to questions and comments according to the company’s voice and guidelines.
+Social Media Managers work daily to produce new content, constantly innovating to push new ideas and formats and measuring how well those ideas perform.

-Social media managers may report to a social media director (in larger organizations) or the head of content or brand.
-They work with other creative groups such as marketing and public relations, as well as the legal department, to coordinate campaigns with ongoing company initiatives and execute current marketing campaigns.
-A social media manager is expected to keep up with new trends and company and industry news.
+Social Media Managers may report to a Social Media Director (in larger organizations) or the Head of Content or brand.
+They work with other creative groups such as marketing and public relations, as well as the sales department, to drive lead generation campaigns that the sales team can convert into revenue.
+A Social Media Manager is expected to keep up with new trends along with company and industry news.

-Social media manager positions typically require a bachelor’s degree in marketing, public relations or similar.
-According to Glassdoor, social media managers earn an average salary of $47,000 in the U.S.
+An in-demand role, Social Media Manager positions typically require a bachelor’s degree in marketing, public relations or similar.
+According to Glassdoor, Social Media Managers earn an average salary of over $46,000 in the U.S.

-Now that you know what the role of social media manager involves, here are some of the skills you’ll need to do your best in this role.
+Now that you know what the role of a Social Media Manager involves, here are some of the skills you’ll need to do your best in this role.